emacs-eask/cli/docs/content/en/Contributing/PR.md

 weight: 40
 ---

-If all tests passes, and Eask can operates normally with updated documentation (if any), please send us a [pull request](https://github.com/emacs-eask/eask/pulls) with your changes. 🎊
+If all tests passes, and Eask can operate normally with updated documentation (if any), please send us a [pull request](https://github.com/emacs-eask/eask/pulls) with your changes. 🎊